 - A Feedback mechanism.
 You will fail many times, so your first skill is to to be aware of what’s going on and change it fast if need be.

-- A way to form Decisions.
+- Decision-making tools and processss.
 Vision, strategy, business plans, tactics, campaigns need to be created and put in practice.

 - Leadership skills.
 You will have to delegate and trust others.
 Be a resource to the team.
 Hire people better than you.
 You have to be a leader.

 This is why my texts are about these categories: Feedback, Decisions and Leadership.
-There's an extra category about sample Ideas at the end.
+There's an extra category about Ideas and thoughts at the end.